 In June 2022, the consolidated fund entered into a loan agreement which is secured by a deed of trust and assignment of rents of a residential development property in Phoenix, Arizona.
 The loan initially had a fixed rate per annum equal to 9.99%.
 In May 2023, an extension agreement was executed with the lender, extending the maturity date to December 2023.
-In November 2023, an extension agreement was executed with the lender, extending the interest to a fixed rate of 11.99%.
-In February 2024, August 2024, and March 2025, extension agreements were executed with the lender, extending the maturity date to September 2023, and then September 2025, respectively.
+In November 2023, an extension agreement was executed with the lender, extending the maturity date to March 2024 and amending the interest to a fixed rate of 11.99%.
+In February 2024, August 2024, and March 2025, extension agreements were executed with the lender, extending the maturity date to September 2024, March 2025, and then September 2025, respectively.
 The terms of the loan allow the prepayment of the outstanding balance in part or in whole at any time prior to the maturity date with no prepayment penalty.
 The loan is guaranteed by an individual who is an affiliate of the Company.